ethpandaops/spamoor/README.md

 ## Usage

 ### `spamoor`
-`spamoor` is a tool for sending mass blob transactions.
+`spamoor` is a tool for sending mass transactions.

 ```
 Usage of spamoor: